J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 # Not included In default-src:

 ## base-uri:
-The "base-uri" directive, is used to control what URLs a "<base>" element can use.
+The "base-uri" directive, is used to control what URLs a <base> element can use.

 To set base-uri, use: